auctifera-josed/starprnt/README.md

 6. divider: If true, a dashed divider will be shown below the section
 7. alignment: can be set separately for header, body and footer
 8. header
-  8. date: Needs to be exactly of length 10
+  8. date: Needs to be exactly of length 10 to display correctly
-  8. time: Needs to be exactly of length 5
+  8. time: Needs to be exactly of length 5 to display correctly
 9. body
-  9. product_list: An array of objects, all fields (quantity, description, amount) are required in order to display an item
+  9. product_list: An array of objects, all children's fields (quantity, description, amount) are required in order to display an item
 10. footer
   10. notice
     10. invert: If true, the title will be shown with black background and white letters (inverted)